RIOT-OS/riot-os.org/README.md

 ### Updating RIOT-related data
-All RIOT-related data that is rendered in the website (e.g. statistics, contributors board list, etc) is parsed from files in the `_data` folder.
+All RIOT-related data that is rendered in the website (e.g. statistics, contributors board list) is parsed from files in the `_data` folder.
 To update these files with fresh information some `make` targets are available:

 - `update_riot_stats`